darrylwest/pluggable-webapp/docs/system-diagram.md

 ### Initial Load:

 The user's browser requests the web page.
-The Static Web Service serves the necessary HTML, CSS, and JS files.
+The Static Web Service serves the necessary HTML, CSS, js, image files.
 The Web Application now loads and runs in the browser.

 ### API Call: